Free eBook + Audio – How to say “See you!” in Greek

 When you are holidaying or living in Greece, there are three expressions you hear several times a day:

 1. Τα λέμε [ta leme] See you/Talk to you

 2. Θα τα πούμε [tha ta poome] See you/Talk to you

-Not only do you hear these wishes being used all the time, it is also nice and easy to use them yourself.
+Not only do you hear these verbs and expressions all the time in Greece, it is also nice and easy to use them yourself.
 However, since they sound a bit similar to each other, non-Greeks often get confused and end up saying them at the wrong time.

 This lesson might be difficult for beginners and easy for advanced learners, but we believe the vocabulary is useful for every language level.

 We would just like to share with you some knowledge that we hope you’ll find useful and that gives you the motivation to start speaking Greek.

 Keep us in mind next time you need more Greek language learning support!